 Bear these things in mind – a medium bed may be firm for a petite person but too soft for a large or heavy person, so go with what feels good for you, not what the package says.
 Anything too firm or too soft for any sleeper position may be painful and uncomfortable.
-After you cross a mattress off your list, you may want to consider buying a pillow for your sleeping position, whether you’re a side, back, stomach sleeper or you’re just looking for a high-quality pillow.
+After you cross a mattress off your list, you may want to consider buying a pillow.
+Whether you’re a side, back, stomach sleeper you should look for a high-quality pillow.

 Twin beds are made for small children who outgrew cribs.
 However, they are 74” long and your kid may outgrow them pretty quickly as well.
 Twin XL is narrow but the length of an adult bed makes it perfect for kids and teens.

 A Full XL could be just right for two skinny adults, although if they like to toss and turn they may not have enough room.
+Queen-size is the best starting point for most people.
 Standard Queen and Olympic Queen are wider and provide enough space for two adults.
 California King and California Queen are for taller ones among us with 84” in length (as compared to other adult beds which are 80” in length).

 Arthritis, osteoporosis, fibromyalgia.
 People who experience pain may have a hard time falling or staying asleep.
 Memory foam seems to be the best at reducing joint pain.
 The bed should be all-foam because they offer the best tension relief.
 It doesn’t mean that the softer is better because if you sink too much in the mattress you may have a very hard time changing positions or getting out of the bed.